aaronwinters/cfdemo-learner-support-base/README.md

 Sample base package for Cactusforce '25 demonstration

 ## Setup
 This project uses CumulusCI as the build tool.
-[Set up CumulusCI](https://cumulusci.readthedocs.io/en/latest/get-started.html).
+[Set up the Salesforce CLI and CumulusCI](https://cumulusci.readthedocs.io/en/latest/get-started.html).

 Connect CumulusCI to the GitHub account used to access this repository.
 `cci service connect github mygithub`